Easy-to-read medicine information about naproxen – what it is, how to take it safely and possible side effects.

 |Side effects||What should I do?|

-- Do not take other NSAIDs such as diclofenac or ibuprofen while taking naproxen.
+Do not take other NSAIDs such as diclofenac or ibuprofen or COX-2s such as celecoxib while taking naproxen.
 This can increase your risk of side effects.

-- Taking NSAIDs together with medicines called ACE inhibitors and diuretics (water pills) can be harmful to your kidneys.
-If you are taking ACE inhibitors and diuretics, tell your doctor or pharmacist before starting ibuprofen.
+Taking NSAIDs together with medicines called ACE inhibitors or ARBs and diuretics (water pills) can be harmful to your kidneys.
+This is called the ‘triple whammy’.
+If you are taking ACE inhibitors or ARBs and diuretics, tell your doctor or pharmacist before starting ibuprofen.

 Read more: The triple whammy SafeRx